DataManagementLab/demo-explain-lcms/README.md

 ## Quick production setup

 1. Copy **zero-shot-data** into the root of the **backend** directory
+2. *(Optional)* Install psql `apt-get install postgresql-client-16` and copy **zs_queries.backup** into [./backend/src](./backend/src/)
-2. Make sure to have docker installed
+3. Make sure to have docker installed
-3. Run `docker-compose up -d`
+4. Run `docker-compose up --build -d`
+5. If you skipped step 2, wait for database initialization
-4. Web frontend can be found at http://localhost:5241/ and backend docs can be found at http://localhost:5240/docs
+6. Web frontend can be found at http://localhost:5241/ and backend docs can be found at http://localhost:5240/docs